Eagle Mill Farm

 In 2010, the Southern Oregon Land Conservancy, working with the property owners, permanently conserved the farm, which sits at the entryway to Ashland on the corner of Valley View and Eagle Mill Roads.
 The conservation agreement with the landowners restricts development on the existing farmland and the areas near Bear Creek.
 It also ensures that the rural feel of the farm will be there far into the future.

 The land has been continuously farmed for more than 150 years.
 The McNabb family operated a dairy there from 1940 until 1982, when it was purchased by the current owners.
 Eagle Mill Farm, LLC is dedicated to continuing the farming legacy.
 There is a large greenhouse, rows of berries and wine grapes, plus pumpkin patches and corn rows.
 The riparian zone along Bear Creek provides shade from the intense summer sun keeping the water cooler and healthier for fish.
-There’s even a field cat to keep an eye on everything.

 Over the years the owners have leased parcels of the farm to fellow farmers, and to the Jackson County Fuels Committee, who provides free firewood to people unable to afford winter heating.
 They have hosted a community garden and outdoor education programs for elementary school students, AND they have given away hundreds (maybe thousands) of pumpkins to the greater community.